thacherT1D/new-angular-curriculum/Unit-1/09-form-validation.md

 A couple extra things:
 - If we do not want to use the standard HTML5 validations we add `novalidate` as an attribute to our form
-- To access angular properties on our inputs we use the syntax `form name.input name.angular property`.
+- To access angular properties on our inputs we use the syntax `formName.inputName.angularProperty`.
   + We can then do things like `firstForm.username.$valid` or `firstForm.username.$error` (to see an object with any errors)

 ## Styling our forms and displaying error messages: